-Communicable diseases investigated up to the years 2018/19, 2019/20, 2020/21 and 2021/22 can be found in Appendix 3.
+Communicable diseases investigated up to the years 2019/20, 2020/21, 2021/22 and 2022/23 can be found in Appendix 3.

 In the event of a serious outbreak, staff resources are utilised from the food team and across the whole Service if necessary.
 In 2020/2021 we investigated one suspected outbreak of food poisoning.
 In 2021/22 we dealt with three suspected outbreaks of food poisoning, one of which required significant investigation and resource allocation.
+In 2022/23 we had not received any suspected outbreaks of food poisoning.
 During these instances, we work closely with UKHSA and Kirklees Public Health colleagues.
 There is also a Memorandum of Understanding (MOU) between the West Yorkshire authorities that would permit colleagues from neighbouring authorities to assist us, should there be the need.

-From a review of Appendix 3, it can be identified that the number of total communicable diseases reported has declined, particularly during the period 2020/21, which has been replicated in 2021/22.
+From a review of Appendix 3, it can be identified that the number of total communicable diseases reported has declined, particularly during the period 2020/21, which has been replicated in 2021/22 and 2022/23

 It is unclear whether this correlates to the Covid-19 pandemic, in that fewer people travelled overseas (travel often being a factor associated with some diseases); people were required to remain at home for significant parts of those periods and may therefore have been less-exposed to food-related infections; and/or the public health messaging regarding handwashing as part of the pandemic, may have led to a reduction in cases.
-It will be interesting to see how the trend in the overall incidence of food-related infectious diseases develops over the coming year.
+It will be interesting to see how the trend in the overall incidence of food-related infectious diseases develops over the coming years.